Female gangs in the United States: Crime and violence

 Female gang members have greater delinquency rates than female and male non-members, according to Bjerregaard and Smith.
-Despite this, statistics show that male members commit more crime than females and that the acts tend to be more violent, and Peterson found that women in majority male gangs exhibit greater delinquency than female members of other gangs.
+Despite this, statistics show that male members commit more crime than women and that the acts tend to be more violent, and Peterson found that women in majority male gangs exhibit greater delinquency than female members of other gangs.
 Female gang members were incarcerated most often for drug-related activities (use and selling), domestic issues, and petty theft/larceny.
 Joe and Chesney-Lind's research amongst female gang members found that women are less likely to become involved in typical gang-violence, although willingness to support a fellow member in a fight was a necessary trait of a good gang member.
-Miller found that when females do engage in violence, they tend to avoid weapons like guns and instead prefer fists or knives.
+Miller found that when women do engage in violence, they tend to avoid weapons like guns and instead prefer fists or knives.

 Motives

 Female and male recruits often share similar motivations for joining a gang.
 Hagedorn found that gangs are almost exclusively found in low socioeconomic neighborhoods, especially those occupied by ethnic minorities.
 Most young adults in such areas face poor job prospects, and often the only sources of employment are low-paying and require minimum skills.
 Survey responses from Hawaiian gang members indicated that youth may find that illegal activities associated with some gangs are the easiest and most profitable sources of income.
 Furthermore, the research also implied that hopelessness and boredom stemming from a dearth of opportunities provide incentives to become part of a social unit that faces a similar future.
 A gang can become a surrogate family for a child whose parents must work long hours at a low-wage job to be able to provide for the family.
 Many gang members in the Hawaiian study and Campbell's study reported fleeing to gangs as a source of protection from dangerous neighborhoods or abusive households.
 Female gang members are especially likely to grow up in families where they are victims of sexual abuse, and they remove themselves from such situations by living with the gang; in fact, one study found that approximately half of all female gang members had suffered some form of sexual abuse, and that two-thirds of those attacks occurred in the context of the family.
 Despite the unstable home lives of many female gang members, a study conducted by Miller demonstrated that girls with family members (typically brothers or cousins) involved in gang activity were much more likely to join themselves.
 Campbell also posits that girls may join gangs in order to reject "various aspects of membership of three interlocking social identities: class, race, and gender."
 According to this theory, female gang members are not necessarily united by attributes they assign themselves, such as social deviance and "toughness", but instead join by berating behaviors and characteristics of outside groups, such as the passive role assumed by other poor women in their community.